LabScripts/lab-Fields/README.md

 ●  | Adding a new Field/Lab, is easy as adding a new line in Config.

-●  | Discord Logs for every action via Wehook.
+●  | Discord Logs for every action via Webhook.

 ●  | Every action comes with configurable animations and props, to make it smooth and fun.